Florida is one of the nation’s top electricity producers. And with a fast-growing population, this state’s electrical industry is thriving.1

 Endorsement is similar to reciprocity, but it is contingent upon approval.
 Candidates must still submit a complete application and demonstrate that they have the work experience required for Florida licensure.

-What kind of insurance does an electrician need in Florida?
+What kind of insurance does a Florida electrician need?

-Once you get your license, it’s time to consider what type of Florida business insurance can help protect your work.
-The following types of insurance are available for electricians.
+Once you get your license, consider what type of Florida business insurance can help protect your work.
+The following types of insurance are available for electricians:

 All Certified Electrical Contractors are required to carry Florida workers’ compensation insurance unless they apply for an exemption.
 This insurance can help provide coverage for lost wages and medical expenses if you or an employee gets hurt on the job.